Billy Fairhurst

-Playing Career
+Playing career

 One of ten children of a former Blyth Spartans footballer (also William Shaw Fairhurst), William Shaw "Billy" Fairhurst was a sturdy left-back.
-He played in the North Eastern League during his three seasons with Middlesbrough, before moving to Southport FC and making his full league debut in 1928.
+He played in the North Eastern League during his three seasons with Middlesbrough, before moving to Southport, making his full league debut in 1928.

-In 1929, he moved from Southport to play for Nelson FC.
+In 1929, he moved from Southport to play for Nelson.
 When Nelson dropped out of the League, he stayed on for a season in the Lancashire Combination whilst working as a local dairyman.
 Nelson's manager, English, who signed him for Nelson, also signed him for Northampton Town.
 His football career ended after a spell with Hartlepools United owing to an ulcerated leg.

 Life after football

 Billy served in the Durham Light Infantry during the war and was one of the first (liberators) into Bergen-Belsen Concentration Camp.

-After the war he settled with his wife, Mary (nee Windross), in Middlesbrough.
+After the war he settled with his wife, Mary (née Windross), in Middlesbrough.
 They had two children; Dorothy Mary and Eric William.
 Billy worked for many years at ICI (Billingham).
 He died of a heart attack, aged 76.